 Attach the glass or plastic sphere to the end of the PVC pipe using epoxy.
 Apply the epoxy generously to the edge of the pipe.
 Glue by placing the pipe over the sphere and pressing down rather than the other way around.
 Hold the pipe in place until the epoxy sets.
 Let cure fully before continuing.

-Wrap the four pieces of jewelry wire around the end of the pipe, just below the sphere, to form arms that wrap up and around the sphere.
-Tightly wrap the end of each wire length once around the pipe, then bend outward.
+Wrap the four pieces of jewelry wire around the end of the pipe just below the sphere to form arms that wrap up and around the sphere.
+Tightly wrap the end of each wire length once it's around the pipe; then bend outward.
 Repeat with the other three wires, spacing them so that the ends stick out at evenly spaced points around the circle of the pipe and the sphere.
 Apply a few dots of epoxy to the wire coils where they touch the pipe to secure them in place.

 Bead the wire arms.
-Fill them with crystal or pearlescent beads, filling the arms almost to the tip.
-Leave just enough wire at each end to bend it into a small twist using the needle-nosed pliers, securing the beads in place.
+Fill them with crystal or pearlescent beads, loading the arms almost to the tip.
+Leave just enough wire at each end to bend it into a small twist with the needle-nosed pliers, securing the beads in place.

 Wrap the beaded arms around the sphere.
 Secure them to the sphere with a dot of epoxy at the end of each arm.

-Glue rhinestone cabochon to the rope loops on the scepter below the large sphere and above the marble.
+Glue rhinestone cabochons to the rope loops on the scepter below the large sphere and above the marble.
 Use craft glue.

-Apply masking tape to all parts of the scepter you don't want painted.
+Apply masking tape to all the parts of the scepter that you don't want painted.
 Tear tiny strips and patches of tape to cover the rhinestones and marble.
-Wrap the large sphere and its bead arms in newspaper and masking tape.
+Wrap the large sphere and its beaded arms in newspaper and masking tape.

-Spray-paint the scepter with silver paint.
-Spray one side, let it dry fully, then turn it over to spray the other side.
+Spray paint the scepter with silver paint.
+Spray one side, let it dry fully, and then turn it over to spray the other side.
 Let dry.